flaviostutz/monolint/rules.md

 * Checks if specified files have the same content among different modules
 * It doesn't complain or checks for files that aren't present on modules.
 If you need this, use rule 'module-required-files'
+* For partial contents, selectors can be used in yml, json or Makefile files. yml files will be converted to json before being checked against the jmespath rule and Makefiles will expose their "targets" as first level attributes to be checked
 * Default behavior:
   * It will try to select the module with most files as the reference module and check the other modules's files against it  * Files checked if nothing is specified: ["LICENSE","jest.config.js","tsconfig.json","tsconfig.eslint.json",".eslintrc.js","eslintignore",".prettierrc.js",".prettierignore"]  * Files must have the be exactly the same contents (min-similarity=100%)* Expanded configuration:
   * With expanded configurations you can change which files are checked and the similarity threshold  * Use jmespath queries (https://jmespath.org) to define which parts of the file must be equal among files using attribute "selector".
 Supported file types are yml and json (yml files are transformed into json before being checked)  * If jmespath query resolves to a primitive attribute value, its similarity will be compared